farcasterxyz/protocol/README.md

 };
 ```

+A Signed Message has a **message** property that contains the payload.
+The payload is then serialized, hashed, and signed by a valid keypair, like the custody address.
+The **envelope** contains the hash, signature, and the public key of the signing keypair, which any recipient can use to validate that the account signed the message.

 The message must be serialized with [RFC-8785](https://datatracker.ietf.org/doc/html/rfc8785), hashed with [BLAKE2b](https://www.rfc-editor.org/rfc/rfc7693.txt) and signed with an Ed25519 signature scheme.
 Each message must also contain an account number to look up the custody address on-chain and a timestamp for ordering.
-Timestamps are client-provided, unverified, and should be considered best-effort since they are vulnerable to [clock skew](https://en.wikipedia.org/wiki/Clock_skew) and [clock drift](https://en.wikipedia.org/wiki/Clock_drift).
-Users who want to ensure perfect ordering can use [hybrid clocks](https://martinfowler.com/articles/patterns-of-distributed-systems/hybrid-clock.html) to generate timestamps.

-#### Ordering

-Signed Messages are designed to be totally ordered so that we can use ordering to resolve conflicting messages.
-Two messages `a` and `b` can be compared with this algorithm:

-- If `a.timestamp > b.timestamp`, `a` is greater.
-- If `a.timestamp < b.timestamp`, `b` is greater
-- If `a.timestamp == b.timestamp`
-  - If `a.hash > b.hash`, `a` is greater
-  - If `a.hash < b.hash`, `b` is greater
-  - If `a.hash = b.hash`, `a == b`

-Timestamps are compared as numbers and hashes are compared as strings.
-Since string comparison can vary across implementations, we must be precise in our comparison algorithm.
-We say that two hashes `x` and `y` can be compared by comparing each pair of characters, starting from the first:
-- If all character pairs are equal and `x` and `y` terminate, then `x == y`
-- If all character pairs are equal and `x` terminates first, then `y > x`
-- If a differing character pair `xC, yC` is encountered, then `y > x` if `ASCII(yC) > ASCII(xC)`

-This type of ordering can be said to be "last write wins" with hashes used to break ties in the case of identical timestamps.
-Total ordering is guaranteed because two messages cannot have the same hash unless they are the exact same message.

-#### Validation
-1. `message.timestamp` is not more than 1 hour ahead of system time.
-2. `message.account` must be a known account number in the AccountRegistry.
-3. `signerPubKey` should be a valid [Root Signer or Delegate Signer](#45-signer-authorizations) for `message.account`
-4. `hashFn(serializeFn(message))` must match `envelope.hash`, where hashFn is a Blake2B function and serializeFn performs JSON canonicalization.
-5.  `EdDSA_signature_verify(envelope.hash, envelope.signerPubKey, envelope.signature)` should pass.

 ## 2.3 Applications